mseemann/js-restful-express/README.md

 DELETE  /books/1                    -> true
 </pre>

-## Supported Return types
+## Supported Return Types

 So far we have seen that all servcie methods are synchronous.
 You can return simple javascript types or complex objects.
-If you simply return a boolean, number, string, null or undefined these values will be returned as text/plain.
-If you return a complex object the result will be send as application/json.
+If you simply return a boolean, number, string these values will be returned as text/plain. null or undefined are returned as text/plain if no HttpResponse-object is injected in the service method (in this case you have full control what should be returned to the client).
+If you returns a complex object the result will be send as application/json.

 But what if your service method is asynchronous?
 In this case you can use es6 promises.
 For example: